RunestoneInteractive/RunestoneServer/pip2/source/NestedData/ListswithComplexItems.rst

 In the second for loop, we call each of the functions, passing in the value -2 each time and printing whatever value the function returns.

 The last two lines just emphasize that there's nothing special about lists of functions.
 They follow all the same rules for how python treats any other list.
-Because L[0] picks out the function square, L[0](3) calls the functions square, passing it the parameter 3.
+Because L[0] picks out the function square, L[0](3) calls the function square, passing it the parameter 3.

 Step through it in Codelens if that's not all clear to you yet.